Team

 Professor (project leader)

 Paul Van den Hof is ERC Advanced Research Grant holder and project leader of this project.
-He is full professor and chair of the Control Systems Group at the Department of Electrical Engineering at TU/e, Eindhoven, The Netherlands.
+He is full professor and former chair of the Control Systems Group at the Department of Electrical Engineering at TU/e, Eindhoven, The Netherlands.
 His expertise is in system identification and model-based control and optimization.
 He is an IEEE and IFAC Fellow, and Honorary Member of the Hungarian Academy of Sciences.
+Besides the ERC project, he is also leading the related Proof-of-Concept Grant project “Dynamic Network Toolbox for Data-Driven Model Learning and Diagnostics” (2024-2025).

 WPs: WP1, WP2, WP3, WP4, WP5